ivmfnal/data_dispatcher/docs/project_query.rst

     * id - integer - project id
     * query - string - MetaCat query used to select files for the project

-In addition, a project may have an arbitrary disctiopnary with user-defined project metadata.
+In addition, a project may have an arbitrary disctionary with user-defined project metadata.
 For example:

    .. code-block::